loveencounterflow/triode/README.md

 It turns out that we can never reach the point where the `na ⇒ な` rule becomes active because a prefix of its key is also used for another replacement.

-The least that `triode` can do for you is to search for and list all the 'keys that are prefixes for other keys' (more memorably called sub- and superkeys from here on).
+The least that `triode` can do for you is to search for and list all the 'keys that are prefixes of other keys' (more memorably called sub- and superkeys from here on).
 At this point, when you call `triode.get_all_superkeys()`, you will get a (possibly empty) object with sub- and superkeys: